LispEngineer/EthernetRepeater/README.md

 * Built-in LCD
   * Can send a full screen of characters from switches
+  * (Untested) Can put a character anywhere

+* RGMII Receive Capability
+  * FIFO for putting notifications fully received packets into
+  * RAM buffer for putting full packet data into (including preamble/SFD for now)
+  * "Bogus" test implementation of receiver to exercise RAM, FIFO

 ## Next Steps

 * LCD Manager
+  * TEST: Send a letter with a specific screen location
   * Power-up sequence required
-  * Send a letter with a specific screen location
   * Prepare to use it to display packet contents (!!!)

 * Manual management interface